sinlesschip/art-of-functional-programming/README.md

 # Art of functional programming challenges

 This repo will document me solving the challenges in the book "Art of functional programming" by Minh Quang Tran.
-I aim to solve the challenges in both OCaml and Haskell
+I aim to solve the challenges in both OCaml and Haskell.

 ## Expressions

 ### Challenge 1
 Convert the following imperative Java code that calculates the max of 3 variables by updating max_number into a functional style:

     int x = 10;
     int y = 2;